karmaniverous/entity-manager/.stan/system/stan.requirements.md

 - Value-first helpers and patterns ensure literal keys are preserved across module boundaries (use “as const” and “satisfies”).
 - Runtime behavior remains unchanged: Zod-based validation persists; we intersect parsed configuration with captured literal types at the type level.

+Naming and acronym policy (hard rule)

+- Acronyms are reserved for type-parameter names only (e.g., CC, EM, ET, IT, ITS, EOT, EIBT, ERBT as template parameter identifiers).
+- Never export abbreviated type aliases.
+All exported types must be fully named (e.g., EntityOfToken, EntityItemByToken, EntityRecordByToken).

 Strict capitalized type-parameter dictionary (type parameters only; no alias exports)

 - EM — EntityMap